 Meet more than the basic needs of a child.
 Core emotional needs of a child to help them thrive, teach kids about emotions, and reduce power struggles.
-Plus, how using emotion picture cards and calm down picture cards can help to teach kids emotions and build emotional intelligence, and using reward and allowance charts to actually give your child more control.
+Plus, how using emotion picture cards and calm down toolkit can help to teach kids emotions and build emotional intelligence, and using reward and allowance charts to actually give your child more control.

 Power: One of the Core Emotional Needs of a Child